 What Exactly is Work-Life Balance?

 A short time ago, I was involved in helping an organization formally articulate core values.
 There were unspoken values just as there are in every organization.
-However, prompted by growth and a concern about codifying the culture and aspirational behaviors for all current and future employees, the values initiative was established.
+However, prompted by growth and concern about codifying the culture and aspirational behaviors for all current and future employees, the values initiative was established.

-After employee meetings and ample opportunities for input, a set of values statements was crafted and given to the employees for review and revision.
+After employee meetings and ample opportunities for input, a set of values statements were crafted and given to the employees for review and revision.
 The proposed final set came back with one of the value statements reading: "We support work-life balance."
 And then the initiative ground to a halt.

 There was no agreement on what that statement truly meant and what it looked like in practice.
 As stated above, every person interpreted the topic of balance through their own filters.
 For some, balance meant unencumbered flexibility to come and go.
 For others, it meant never checking email on the weekend.
 And for those who truly enjoyed their long days and weeks, it felt like a slap in the face.
 The firm had a conundrum on its hands, and it was not until a creative employee suggested a one-word change that the issue was resolved.

-The Real Issue Is Work-Life Flexibility:
+The Real Issue Is Work-Life Flexibility

 The proposal was to change the word "balance" to "flexibility."
 The new statement would read: "We support work-life flexibility."
 While a case can be made for the ambiguous nature of the term, "flexibility," some added context helped immeasurably.